denver1117/scikit-ext/README.md

     argument that can be passed directly to `sklearn.preprocessing.normalize` is allowed.
 Additionally, norm=None will skip the normalization step alltogeter.
 To mimick the inherited `OneVsRestClassfier` behavior, set norm='l2'.
 All other methods are inherited from `OneVsRestClassifier`.

+### Scorers
+- `_TimeScorer`: Score using estimated prediction latency of estimator.
+- `_MemoryScorer`: Score using estimated memory of pickled estimator object.
+- `_CombinedScorer`: Score combining multiple scorers by averaging their scores.
+- `cluster_distribution_score`: Scoring function which scores the resulting cluster distribution accross classes.
+    A more even distribution indicates a higher score.

 ### Authors